ibm-cloud-docs/CDN/api.md

     * `path`: Provide the current path for this mapping
     * `origin`: Provide the Origin server address as a string.
     * `originType`: Origin type can be `HOST_SERVER` or `OBJECT_STORAGE`.
-    * `domain`: Provide your host name.
+    * `domain`: Provide your hostname.
     * `protocol`: Supported protocols are `HTTP`, `HTTPS`, or `HTTP_AND_HTTPS`.
-    * `httpPort` and/or `httpsPort`: These two options must correspond to the desired protocol.
+    * `httpPort` and/or `httpsPort`: These two options must correspond to the wanted protocol.
 If the protocol is `HTTP`, then `httpPort` must be set, and `httpsPort` must _not_ be set.
 Likewise, if the protocol is `HTTPS`, then `httpsPort` must be set, and `httpPort` must _not_ be set.
 If the protocol is `HTTP_AND_HTTPS`, then _both_ `httpPort` and `httpsPort` _must_ be set.
 Akamai has certain limitations on port numbers.
-Please see the [FAQ](/docs/CDN?topic=CDN-faqs#are-there-any-restrictions-on-what-http-and-https-port-numbers-are-allowed-for-akamai-) for allowed port numbers.
+See the [FAQ](/docs/CDN?topic=CDN-faqs#are-there-any-restrictions-on-what-http-and-https-port-numbers-are-allowed-for-akamai-) for allowed port numbers.
-    * `header`: Specifies host header information used by the Origin Server
+    * `header`: Specifies host header information that is used by the Origin Server
-    * `respectHeader`: A Boolean value that, if set to `true`, will cause TTL settings in the Origin to override CDN TTL settings.
+    * `respectHeader`: A Boolean value that, if set to `true`, causes TTL settings in the Origin to override CDN TTL settings.
     * `uniqueId`: Generated after the mapping is created.
     * `cname`: Provide the cname.
 One was generated when the mapping was created if you did not provide one.
     * `bucketName`: (**required** for Object Storage only) Bucket name for your S3 Object Storage.
     * `fileExtension`: (**required** for Object Storage only) File extensions that are allowed to be cached.
-    * `cacheKeyQueryRule`: Cache key behavior rules can only be updated for CDN mappings created _after_ 11/16/17.
+    * `cacheKeyQueryRule`: Cache key behavior rules can be updated only for CDN mappings created _after_ 11/16/17.
 The following options are available to configure Cache Key behavior:
       * `include-all` - includes all query arguments **default**
       * `ignore-all` - ignores all query arguments
       * `ignore: space separated query-args` - ignores those specific query arguments.
 For example, `ignore: query1 query2`